So you are looking for the best Homekit devices and accessories to secure and automate your home and you want to take the control into your hands?

 If your HomeKit-enabled devices and accessories are working inside the application then iOS may be causing trouble:

 Whether you can’t get a guest to connect to your network or have yourself lost connection to Siri you will need to check the app you are using to control HomeKit.
 To do this open the specific app and then see if the buttons are responding or not.
-If the buttons are still working inside the app then this might be the indication of a bug in the iOS side of things.
+If the buttons are still working inside the app then this might be an indication of a bug in the iOS side of things.

 First of all, like in most cases, try logging out of iCloud and then logging in again, consult the “How to reset HomeKit Sync” section for help in doing this.